If you are looking for the Tampines Concourse Bus Interchange, click on the link to continue.

 Downtown Line Construction

-To facilitate construction of the Downtown MRT Line’s Tampines station, the west vehicular entrance/exit along Tampines Central 1 was relocated to the junction of Tampines Central 3 and Tampines Central 1 since 2013.
+To facilitate construction of the Downtown MRT Line’s Tampines station, the west vehicular entrance/exit along Tampines Central 1 was relocated to the junction of Tampines Central 3 and Tampines Central 1 from 2013 to 2017.
 The alighting berths were also demolished, and a temporary, sheltered alighting berth was built for the west concourse.
 Previously, only the alighting berth at B6 was sheltered, and west concourse bus services had to queue up to alight commuters there during inclement weather.

 Tampines Bus Interchange Extension